Thesis Proposal, Advisor, and Committee

 The thesis must be completed in the candidate's primary genre.
 Should the candidate wish to change genres, he/she must reapply for admission and be accepted into the program in that genre.
 Note: this practice is highly discouraged.

-After your thesis committee is established, the deadline and instructions for thesis proposals will be announced via e-mail.
+After your thesis committee is established, the deadline and instructions for thesis proposals will be announced via e-mail, and are detailed below.
 (You can download a copy of the thesis proposal form at any time from our website.)
-The thesis proposal is developed by the student, and forwarded to the student’s thesis committee for approval and signature.
-Along with your thesis proposal narrative, you must submit a sample of creative work in your primary genre for your committee’s review; this is to ensure that all committee members have a sense of your course of study and endorse the quality of your writing.
-Once the signed thesis proposal is approved, make a copy for Lisa Bertini to file in the CRW office, and the thesis director will retain a copy for his or her records.
+The thesis proposal is developed by the student, and forwarded to the student's thesis committee for approval and signature.
+Along with your thesis proposal narrative, you must submit a sample of creative work in your primary genre for your committee's review; this is to ensure that all committee members have a sense of your course of study and endorse the quality of your writing.
 Acceptable writing samples are 10 poems or, for prose writers, a book chapter or complete story.
 Note: All students should submit a thesis proposal in the antepenultimate semester of study. (due dates)

 The format of the thesis proposal: